mongodb-industry-solutions/kozen-engine/docs/Triggers.md

 Kozen can run MongoDB Change Stream–based triggers on your own infrastructure.
 If you’ve used MongoDB Atlas Triggers, think of this as a self‑hosted alternative: you write a small JavaScript file (the delegate) that exports simple functions per operation, and Kozen wires everything up to stream change events into your code.

 - Atlas context: MongoDB Atlas provides a fully managed Triggers service.
-Kozen offers a similar capability you can run anywhere (local, on‑prem, cloud), while keeping your logic in a single, easy‑to‑maintain JS file.
+Kozen offers a similar capability you can run anywhere (local, on‑premises, cloud), while keeping your logic in a single, easy‑to‑maintain JS file.

 Basic → Advanced overview:
 - Basic: install Kozen, point to your `.env`, and use the existing example delegate below.